open-horizon/exchange-api/README.md

 - Added DELETE /devices/{id}/agreements and DELETE /agbots/{id}/agreements to delete all of the agreements of a device/agbot
 - Added GET /(devices|agbots)/{id}?attribute={attrname} to get a single attribute of the device/agbot resource
 - Added PATCH /(devices|agbots)/{id} to set a single attribute of the device/agbot resource
+- Modified PUT /devices/{id} and PUT /agbots/{id} to also take publicKey in the input body (but made it backward compatible so you do not have to specify it)
 - Added POST devices/{device-id}/msgs (to send/create a msg), GET devices/{device-id}/msgs (to read your msgs), and DELETE devices/{device-id}/msgs/{msg-id}.
 Also added the same methods for agbots.
 - Fixed POST /admin/dropdb to not delete the root user from the authentication cache, so you have credentials to run POST /admin/initdb
 - Improved the implementation of POST /search/devices.
 All externals are the same, except now if all devices are stale it returns 404 (the json returned is still `{"devices":[],"lastIndex":0}`)